alaahag/c_wait/README.md

 # 'c_wait' - ConnectionWait v1.0

 Features:
-* Optimized for Docker images (including full support for the most popular docker-OS-images: Alpine, Ubuntu, CentOS, Fedora, Debian, AmazonLinux, OracleLinux, ROS, CirrOS, Mageia, ClearLinux, SourceMage, openSUSE).
+* Optimized for Docker images (including full support for the most popular docker-OS-images: <b>Alpine, Ubuntu, CentOS, Fedora, Debian, AmazonLinux, OracleLinux, ROS, CirrOS, Mageia, ClearLinux, SourceMage, openSUSE</b>).
 * Supporting lots of test-methods (to check for open-connection).
 * You can choose to run by app using args or by the default values.
 * You can add unlimited number of hosts.